vishnukumarkvs/notes/Interview.md

     - We can change by specifying bew value to service.port in applications.properties file

 5. What are starter dependencies in springboot app
-    - These are pre configured maven dependencies ta
+    - These are pre configured maven dependencies that makes it easier to build specific applications
+    - spring-